 - Consider your partner’s thoughts and feelings to be as important as yours

 - Participate equally in decision-making processes

-If you are considering becoming sexually active, remember to take certain precautions before any sexual activity.
-Safer sex is the best sex!
-Both male and female insertive condoms are extremely effective at reducing the risk of transmission of sexually transmitted infections (STIs) and pregnancy when used correctly.
-Keep in mind that the birth control pill, patch, ring, diaphragm, etc. is just birth control; it will not protect against transmission of STIs.
-To maximize reducing the risk of STIs and pregnancy, consider using both a condom and another form of birth control.
-You and your partner(s) may want to consider getting tested for STIs before becoming sexually active.
-Many STIs have no symptoms, which means they could be transmitted without anyone knowing.
+- Safer Sex: Safer sex is the best sex!
+It is important to talk about your preferred method of protection.
+Both internal and external condoms are effective at reducing the risk of transmission of sexually transmitted infections (STIs) and preventing pregnancy when used correctly.
+Not all birth control methods (IUD, pill, patch, withdrawal, shot, etc.) protect against STI transmission, so you may want to consider using a barrier method (condom, dental dam) in addition to the birth control you’re using.
+You and your partner(s) may want to consider getting tested for STIs before becoming sexually active with each other.
+Many STIs have no symptoms, which means they can be transmitted without anyone knowing.

-Posted: Tuesday, February 4th, 2014
+Originally Posted: Tuesday, February 4th, 2014